Biocide monograph

 Combinations of active ingredients

-Combinations of any of the active ingredients from the same category are permitted provided that the total in-use concentration of the combined ingredients meets the minimum stated in Table 1.
+Combinations of any of the active ingredients from the same category are permitted provided that the total in-use concentration of the combined ingredients meets the minimum stated in Tables 1, 2 or 3.
+For SSFP claims, the total-in use concentration of the combined ingredients must not exceed the maximum in-use concentration specified in Table 3.

-Combinations of any of the active ingredients from the different categories listed in tables 1 and 2 are permitted provided that the:
+Combinations of any of the active ingredients from the different categories listed in tables 1, 2 or 3 are permitted provided that the:

 - ingredient(s) from 1 of the categories is present at the minimal in-use concentration for that category and